pelavarre/byoverbs/futures.md

 ## Apr/2025

-tail -F of all the Lines found so far - no drops, no dupes
+Sh solve tail -F of all the Lines written to the File as yet - no drops, no dupes

+Turtle solve skidded lines with more .flush calls?

 ## Mar/2025